-Other benefits of dome cameras include:
+Other benefits of internal and external dome cameras include:

 - Ease of installation

-- Vandal-proof features
+- Vandal-resistant features

-Bullet cameras are long and cylindrical in shape, and are ideal for outdoor use.
+Bullet cameras are long and cylindrical in shape and are ideal for outdoor use.
 Their strengths lie specifically in applications which require long distance viewing.
-Installed within protective casings, the cameras are protected against dust, dirt and other natural elements.
+Installed within protective casings, the cameras are shielded against dust, dirt and other natural elements.
 The cameras can easily be mounted with a mounting bracket, and come fitted with either fixed or varifocal lenses depending on the requirements of its intended application.